Can you tell which one is real and which is virtual? Ok, so it's pretty easy, but not bad for automatic reconstruction :)

 The OpenVL team is organising the first workshop on Developer-Centred Computer Vision

 There has been a relatively recent surge in the number of developer interfaces to computer vision becoming available: OpenCV has become much more popular, Mathworks have released a Matlab Computer Vision Toolbox, visual interfaces such as Vision-on-Tap are online and working, and specific targets such as tracking (OpenTL) and GPU (Cuda, OpenVIDIA) have working implementations.
 Additionally, in the last six months Khronos (the not-for-profit industry consortium which creates and maintains open standards) has formed a working group to discuss the creation of a computer vision hardware abstraction layer (CV HAL).
+Developing methods to make computer vision accessible poses many interesting questions and will require novel approaches to the problems.
+This one day workshop will bring together researchers in the fields of Vision and HCI to discuss the state-of-the-art and the direction of research.
+There will be peer-reviewed demos and papers, with three oral presentation sessions and a poster session.
+We invite the submission of original, high quality research papers and demos on accessible computer vision.
+Areas of interest include (but not limited to):

 Today we presented our latest work on the OpenVL project to the delegates at the AMD Fusion Developer Summit in Bellevue, Washington.
 Based on many conversations, it seems industry really needs a solution to the developer-level computer vision problem, and there has been some excitement over the possibilities of OpenVL.